EliBrignac/Destiny_Weapon_Maker/README.md

 I was unable to find a dataset of high quality destiny images, so I decided to make my own.
 I found this website called [destinytracker.com](https://destinytracker.com/destiny-2/db/items/weapon) that had lots of statistics and userates of all of the weapons in destiny.
 When you click on a weapon, a high definition image shows up, and this large collection of images is what my dataset consits of.
 I used my webscrapping wizardry to collect all of these images, and I then posted them to [Kaggle.com](https://www.kaggle.com/datasets/elibrignac/destiny-2-weapon-images/settings).

 ## Step 2) Fine Tune Stable Diffusion
 Fine Tuning powerful models, such as stable diffusion, is one of the most powerful and important abilities in this new age of Massive AI models.
-Being able to personalize multi million dollar AI models to do what you want is something that is extremely powerful and allows small buisnesses and people (such as myself) to create things that would other wise be impossible to create due to compute and data constraints.
+Being able to personalize multi million dollar AI models to do what you want allows small buisnesses and people (such as myself) to create things that would otherwise be impossible to create.

 In order to fine-tune this model, I used a google colab T4 GPU and [DreamBooth](https://github.com/TheLastBen/fast-stable-diffusion/blob/main/fast-DreamBooth.ipynb).
 Training over all of the images for 3000 epochs took around 40 minutes.
 This 3000